Introducing NimPro 3.0 (09/01/2022)

-When the user clicks OK, NimPro shows the image replaced by the braille.
-In DBT or MegaDots, this text comes in as exact or direct braille entry; and thus is produced cell for cell correctly in the final braille.
+When the user clicks OK, NimPro replaces the image and displays the braille for it instead.
+In the DBT file, this braille is retained as direct braille entry; and thus is produced cell for cell exactly in the final braille.

-If the user had selected Replace with text (instead of Replace with braille) from the right click menu, then the newly entered text would be subject to braille translation in DBT or MegaDots.
+If, instead, the user had selected Replace with Text from the right click menu, then the newly entered text would be subject to braille translation in DBT.

-If an entire math book were done this way using graphic images, it would be very time consuming and frustrating to have to braille in the material for each and every graphic.
-But, if you had to do it, NimPro offers the most efficient way to perform this task.
-With NimPro, you can see where the images are, and you can see the image during the time you enter the text or the braille.
+If an entire math book were done this way using graphic images, it would be quite time consuming to have to braille in the material for each and every graphic, but it would be practical for shorter materials, and, if you had to do it, NimPro offers the most efficient way to perform this task.
+With NimPro, you can see where the images are, and you can refer to the image during the time you enter the text or the braille.

-As we discussed above, in Nimpro, when you right click on an image, the following menu appears:
+As discussed above, when you right click on an image, the image manipulation menu appears:

-Here we see some of the uses of QuickTac to trace the key lines and elements, and to apply labels.
+Here we see some of the operations of QuickTac to trace key lines and elements, and to apply labels to the tactile diagram.

-When you save your QuickTac work, NimPro captures it, and the resulting tactile graphic is built into the DBT file.
-Now, some fine print: MegaDots does not import tactile graphics from NimPro the way DBT can.
-Further, the ability to produce tactile graphics from DBT (or any software) depends on the precise graphics features of your embosser.
+When you save your QuickTac work, NimPro captures it, and the resulting tactile graphic is inserted into the DBT file that NimPro writes.
+Note: the ability to produce tactile graphics from DBT (or any software) depends on the graphics capabilities of your embosser.